Who can deposit data to the Repository

 Finally, you will be asked to upload your files.
 Only submit those files that are the final versions for publication as you will not be able to delete files.
 If you have mistakenly uploaded the wrong file(s) then contact us immediately.
 You are responsible for consulting the guidance on file formats before submitting your data to the data repository.

-What happens after you have deposited your dataset
+What happens after you have deposited your data

-We will respond to you within three working days following your dataset submission.
-The DOI for your dataset will be visible in the Symplectic Elements record for your dataset immediately after you have made your submission (find this in the 'DOI' field in the 'Apollo' section of the 'Data sources' box).
-If the dataset is associated with a publication (or publications), you should cite your dataset DOI in the data availability statement in the associated publication(s) and provide the full dataset citation in the reference list.
+We will respond to you within three working days following your data submission.
+The DOI for your dataset will be visible in the Symplectic Elements record for your deposit immediately after you have made your submission (find this in the 'DOI' field in the 'Apollo' section of the 'Data sources' box).
+If the data is associated with a publication (or publications), you should cite your data DOI in the data availability statement in the associated publication(s) and provide the full citation data in the reference list.

-If you have specified that your dataset contains sensitive information, or if we suspect sensitive content based on the information provided, we shall contact you for more information.
+If you have specified that your data contains sensitive information, or if we suspect sensitive content based on the information provided, we shall contact you for more information.

-If you have submitted your dataset as a placeholder record, we will contact you and confirm the dataset DOI and provide instructions on how to finalise your dataset.
-We will wait for you to finalise your dataset but please note that we expect datasets to be finalised prior to or in time with the release of the associated manuscript by the publisher.
+If you have submitted your data as a placeholder record (not available for method output types), we will contact you and confirm the data DOI and provide instructions on how to finalise your deposit.
+We will wait for you to finalise your data but please note that we expect data to be finalised prior to or in time with the release of the associated manuscript by the publisher.

-If you have submitted your dataset as the final version (or after you have finalised your placeholder dataset), we then review your data submission before uploading it to the repository.
-Please note that our DOI policy states that datasets cannot be changed (e.g. files added, removed or amended) after they have been approved into the repository.
-Only finalised datasets will be processed into the repository.
-If you wish to submit a dataset in draft form to be finalised later (e.g. after peer review) then choose to submit your dataset as a placeholder record.
+If you have submitted your data as the final version (or after you have finalised your placeholder deposit), we then review your data submission before uploading it to the repository.
+Please note that our DOI policy states that data cannot be changed (e.g. files added, removed or amended) after they have been approved into the repository.
+Only finalised data will be processed into the repository.
+If you wish to submit data in draft form to be finalised later (e.g. after peer review) then choose to submit your data as a placeholder record.

-When we review a finalised dataset, we check the following before approving the dataset into the repository:
+When we review a finalised deposit, we check the following before approving the data into the repository:

-- Is this dataset submitted by (or on behalf of) a current/former University of Cambridge researcher, research student, or staff member?
+- Is this data submitted by (or on behalf of) a current/former University of Cambridge researcher, research student, or staff member?

 - Does the submitter have the rights to share the data via the Repository?
 See ‘Responsibilities of Depositors’ in the Repository Terms of Use.

-- Does the dataset contain any confidential/restricted information?
+- Does the data contain any confidential/restricted information?

 - Do the files open without errors?

 - Is the submission accompanied by appropriate metadata description?
-This includes keywords, a detailed dataset description, software instructions and, if applicable, additional documentation files such as readme file(s), a codebook or data dictionary.
+This includes keywords, a detailed data description, software instructions and, if applicable, additional documentation files such as readme file(s), a codebook or data dictionary.

 - Are the file formats suitable for long-term access and preservation of data files?
 If not, could the files be exported to a different file format, more suitable for preservation?

-- If applicable, has the title of the publication associated with the dataset been provided?
+- If applicable, has the title of the publication associated with the data been provided?

 - Has an external email address (i.e. not a cam.ac.uk address) been provided?

-We expect datasets to have appropriate metadata supplied so that the contents of the dataset can be understood and reused by others.
+We expect data to have appropriate metadata supplied so that the contents of the data can be understood and reused by others.
 If we think that any information is missing, we will get in touch with you to request the missing information.

-If all the information is provided, we will upload your data into the repository and send you confirmation that your dataset has been published.
-Your dataset will be linked to the DOI of the associated publication, either at the point of deposit in the repository or at a later date if unavailable beforehand.
-We will also link your dataset to the corresponding manuscript in the repository (e.g. the accepted manuscript submitted to the Open Access team) and vice versa.
-These steps help to increase the findability of your dataset, enhancing opportunities for dataset citation.
-The recommended citation for your dataset (author(s), publication date, title and DOI) is provided on the page for your dataset in the repository.
+If all the information is provided, we will upload your data into the repository and send you confirmation that your data has been published.
+Your data will be linked to the DOI of the associated publication, either at the point of deposit in the repository or at a later date if unavailable beforehand.
+We will also link your data to the corresponding manuscript in the repository (e.g. the accepted manuscript submitted to the Open Access team) and vice versa.
+These steps help to increase the findability of your data, enhancing opportunities for data citation.
+The recommended citation for your data (author(s), publication date, title and DOI) is provided on the page for your data in the repository.

-If you have selected to embargo your dataset, access to the data files can be granted only by the dataset author via our request a copy service while the files are under embargo.
-Although the data files are not publicly available while datasets are embargoed, please note that metadata for your dataset are publicly visible and findable via search engines.
-Embargoes on datasets associated with articles are removed as soon as we are aware that the article has been published .
+If you have selected to embargo your data, access to the data files can be granted only by the data author via our request a copy service while the files are under embargo.
+Although the data files are not publicly available while data are embargoed, please note that metadata for your data are publicly visible and findable via search engines.
+Embargoes on data associated with articles are removed as soon as we are aware that the article has been published .

 Quality assurance

-Our quality and approval checks for datasets and software/code outputs have developed over time.
+Our quality and approval checks for datasets, software/code and method outputs have developed over time.
 The last four years have seen various process improvements.
 The Depositor’s Checklist was first made available in November 2022 and aims to assist research staff and students to deposit their data in Apollo and ensure its optimal quality.
-We will not publish a dataset in Apollo that does not meet our quality standards except under exceptional circumstances.
-If we do publish a dataset that does not meet our standards, or if we are informed about any quality issue concerning an existing dataset, then we will provide metadata in the dataset record to describe areas of concern.
+We will not publish data in Apollo that does not meet our quality standards except under exceptional circumstances.
+If we do publish a data that does not meet our standards, or if we are informed about any quality issue concerning an existing data, then we will provide metadata in the data record to describe areas of concern.
 This is to ensure transparency.
 Notification of any issues with a record in Apollo can be raised by contacting us, stating the issues and providing the record’s DOI.

-Q. I need a link (a DOI) for my dataset to include in my manuscript but I’m not ready to upload the final version of my dataset
+Q. I need a link (a DOI) for my data to include in my manuscript but I’m not ready to upload the final version of my data

-A. Submit your dataset as a ‘placeholder’ record and you will automatically receive a DOI to cite in your manuscript.
-Reference the dataset DOI in the data availability statement and the dataset's full citation in the reference list.
-To submit a placeholder dataset, complete the mandatory fields in the form, mark the status of the record as ‘placeholder’ and agree to the repository licence agreement.
+A. Submit your data as a ‘placeholder’ record and you will receive a DOI to cite in your manuscript.
+Reference the data DOI in the data availability statement and the full citation data in the reference list.
+To submit a placeholder data, complete the mandatory fields in the Elements deposit form, mark the status of the record as ‘placeholder’ and agree to the repository licence agreement.
 Do not upload any data files unless these will be the final versions for publication in the repository – you will not be able to delete files once uploaded.
-You can finalise your dataset later but the dataset must be finalised before or closely in line with the publication of any manuscripts (e.g. journal articles) associated with the dataset.
+You can finalise your data later but the data must be finalised before or closely in line with the publication of any manuscripts (e.g. journal articles) associated with the data.

-Q. My dataset contains information derived from human participants.
+Q. My data contains information derived from human participants.
 What do I need to consider when depositing my data?

-Q. The article linked to my dataset is currently under review and I’m not sure if I’ll need to make any changes to my dataset as a result of the review process.
+Q. The article linked to my data is currently under review and I’m not sure if I’ll need to make any changes to my data as a result of the review process.

 A. Submit your data as a placeholder record and finalise your data at a later date after the paper has been reviewed (but before the paper is published).
-You will not be able to update the final version of your dataset (e.g. to amend, add, remove files) after it has been published in the repository so it is important that the final file versions are uploaded.
-You can provide an updated version of the same dataset at a later date but this will need to be submitted as a new dataset record, which will have a new DOI.
-We will not be able to remove any previous versions of your dataset from the repository but we will create links between the different versions so that the most recent one is easy to find.
+You will not be able to update the final version of your data (e.g. to amend, add, remove files) after it has been published in the repository so it is important that only the final file versions are uploaded.

 Q. I’m trying to upload a file that’s bigger than 2GB but it’s not working.
 How do I deposit my data?

-Q. My dataset is bigger than 20GB.
+Q. My data is bigger than 20GB.
 How do I deposit it?

-A. If your dataset exceeds 20GB in size then there are costs associated with depositing your data.
+A. If your data exceeds 20GB in size then there are costs associated with depositing your data.
 This consists of a one-off charge of £4/GB; for example, a dataset of 40GB will incur a single non-recurring charge of £160.
-Because of the size of the dataset, we will deposit the dataset directly into the repository for you.
-You should contact us, explaining that the dataset exceeds 20GB and providing us with a link to your dataset so that we can download the files (e.g. OneDrive, Dropbox, Google Drive link).
-You will still need to fill in the dataset form in Symplectic Elements and agree to the Repository licence terms.
-It is essential that you create and upload a README file, or a series of README files, to describe the content of your dataset.
+Because of the size of the data, we will deposit the data directly into the repository for you.
+You should contact us, explaining that the data exceeds 20GB and providing us with a link to your data so that we can download the files (e.g. OneDrive, Dropbox, Google Drive link).
+You will still need to fill in the deposit form in Symplectic Elements and agree to the Repository licence terms.
+It is essential that you create and upload a README file, or a series of README files, to describe the content of your data.
 See here for guidance on README file creation.

-Q. My dataset is over 2GB in size and I have several files to deposit.
-An error message stops me from depositing all the files in my dataset at once.
+Q. My data is over 2GB in size and I have several files to deposit.
+An error message stops me from depositing all the files in my deposit at once.
 What can I do?

-Q. My dataset consists of several folders with a number of sub-folders and files.
+Q. My data consists of several folders with a number of sub-folders and files.
 How can I retain the structure?

 A. To retain the folder structure you can compress the folder (or series of folders) and uploaded the compressed (e.g. .zip) file.
-We strongly recommend that you create and upload a README file that describes in detail the contents of your dataset.
-This will help others to understand your dataset and interpret its contents, and will enable it to be reused effectively.
+We strongly recommend that you create and upload a README file that describes in detail the contents of your data.
+This will help others to understand your data and interpret its contents, and will enable it to be reused effectively.

 If you have any additional questions about data submissions or data sharing, please also see our FAQ page.
 If you cannot find the answer to your question, please contact us.